 We have agreed that, without the prior written consent of Morgan Stanley & Co.
-LLC, on behalf of the underwriters, we will not, during the period beginning on the date of this prospectus supplement and ending 30 days thereafter:
+LLC, Merrill Lynch, Pierce, Fenner & Smith Incorporated and J.P.
+Morgan Securities LLC, on behalf of the underwriters, we will not, during the period beginning on the date of this prospectus supplement and ending 30 days thereafter:

-- offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or - enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock;
+offer, pledge, announce the intention to sell, sell, contract to sell, sell any option or contract to purchase any option or contract to sell, grant any option, right or warrant to purchase or otherwise transfer or dispose of, directly or indirectly, any shares of common stock or any securities convertible into or exercisable or exchangeable for common stock; or whether any such transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.

+• enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock;